danielphan-dp/password-checker/README.md

 ### Password Checker

-Python program helping you the security of a password (or a password list in one single command).
+Python program helping you securely evaluate a password (or a password list) in one single command.

 **Instructions**